timgivois/walmartrecruiting/README.md

 The dataset is plotted in the 03-eda.Rmd file.

 ### Imputation
-1,492 rows have missing data, under the columns _Upc_ and _FinelineNumber_; maybe, it is because those products are note registered in the database (correlation of 1 between those missing columns).
+1,492 rows have missing data, under _Upc_ and _FinelineNumber_ columns; maybe, it is because those products are note registered in the database (correlation of 1 between those missing columns).

-Missing data was imputed using the library *MissForest* in *R*.
+Missing data was imputed using the library **MissForest** in *R*.

-The code for this part is in the *02-clean.R* script.
+The code for this part is in the **02-clean.R** script.

 ### Feature Engineering
-For the feature engineering, we decided to rearrange groups for DepartmentDescription and also create DepartmentDescriptionGroups that are supposed to be more general and easier to create dummies from.
+For the feature engineering part, we decided to rearrange groups for DepartmentDescription and also create Department Description-Groups that are more general and easier when createing dummies variables.

 We defined 12 major groups for departments:
 - accessories
 - electronics